Crew Boss

 Definition:

-Under direction, performs and supervises a variety of tasks and personnel during fire prevention, suppression and related duties as part of a hand crew.
+Under direction, performs and supervises a variety of tasks and personnel including fuels reduction projects, suppression (i.e. wildland fires) and related duties as part of a hand crew.

 Distinguishing Characteristics: